LazarVell/guitarplayer/README.md

 One of my more ambitious beginner projects, I wanted to create a guitar player that plays both on a PC with a keyboard and a phone, in absence of one.

-For the keyboard, the keys have a <kbd> parameter inside of them that is used to pass the numerical value of the corresponding key once the key is pressed.
+For the keyboard, the keys have a KBD parameter inside of them that is used to pass the numerical value of the corresponding key once the key is pressed.
 The songs also have a data-key value that corresponds to the numerical value that every key holds, and is unique to each key. (ie. the value for Q is 81).

 Then, an event trigger is used to play the audio file.